PhaethonPsychis/gagabank/Cyber-Urban Metaverse.md

 # The cyber-urban Metaverse
 #### Introduction
 The cyber-urban Metaverse is where and how contemporary urban people create a new era of cyber-urban life.
-The metaverse populated by avatar representations of real people that share ownership and unlock the full potential of cities.
+The metaverse is populated by avatar representations of real people that share ownership and unlock the full potential of societies.
 #### What is the Cyber-urban metaverse?
-A metaverse that integrates a virtual world on cyberspace and a city at a physical geographical location into a single and consistent system
+A metaverse specifically designed to integrate a virtual world that exists on cyberspace and a city at a physical geographical location into a single and consistent system

 ### What is the purpose of curban?
 The purpose of curban is to create virtual territories and urban developments that run on the same metaverse technology systems.